Azure/BatchExplorer/docs/build-localization-locally.md

 # Building Localization on Local Machine

-## Building the English File
+## Building the English File (Any Machine)

-To build the latest English translation resjson file from the YAML files:
+To build the latest English translation file from the YAML files:

-* Run `npm run build` to build translations for the entire repository
-* Run `npm run build-translations` in any package directory (desktop, packages/*) to build translations for a specific package
+* Run `npm run build-translations`

-The output will be in `{packageName}/i18n/resources.resjson`
+* `web/dev-server/resources/i18n/resources.en.json` contains web English strings (web + all packages)
+* `desktop/resources/i18n/resources.en.json` contains desktop English strings (desktop + all packages)

 ## Building Translations Files for Other Languages (Windows-Only)

 To build the localization translations for all languages besides English:

-* Follow the steps above first
+* Follow the step above first (build the English file)
 * Install the latest, recommended version of nuget.exe from <https://www.nuget.org/downloads> at C:\Users\{userName}, for instance.
 * Navigate to the root of the repository
 * Run `npm run loc:restore` to install all dependencies
-* Run `npm run loc:build` to build the translations and move them to their correct directories
+* Run `npm run loc:build` to build the translations, move them to the package directories, and combine them altogether in one directory
-* If needed, run `npm run clean` to clear out all previously built translation files

-The output will be in `{packageName}/resources/i18n`
+* Run `npm run build-translations` to build the full, compiled translations for the web and desktop packages

+* `web/dev-server/resources/i18n` contains web translations (web + all packages)
-* `{packageName}/resources/i18n/resjson` contains RESJSON translations
+* `desktop/resources/i18n` contains desktop translations (desktop + all packages)
-* `{packageName}/resources/i18n/json` contains JSON translations (RESJSON syntax and comments have been stripped out)